redraz/Ultra-4ifir/README_ENG.md

 1. Unpack the [AIO](https://github.com/redraz/Ultra-4ifir/raw/main/AIO/AIO.zip) archive to the root of the SD card, replacing/merging files.
 2. Open the `hb menu` (by launching a game with R held down), run `All-in-One Switch Updater`, and scroll down to `Custom downloads`.
 3. First, just in case, select `Refresh AIO`, answer `yes` to the prompt; this will update the links in AIO.
-4. Go back to `Custom downloads`, choose `Ultra 4IFIR`, answer `yes` to the question.
+4. Go back to `Custom downloads`, choose `[PACK] Ultra 4IFIR`, answer `yes` to the question.

 ### Clean Installation
 If you encounter problems with the installation through `AIO`, you can perform a clean installation:
-- Delete everything from the memory card except for the `Nintendo` and `emuMMC` folders, then unpack the [Ultra 4IFIR](https://github.com/redraz/Ultra-4ifir/releases/latest/download/Ultra.4IFIR.zip) archive onto the card.
+- Delete everything from the memory card except for the `Nintendo` and `emuMMC` folders, then unpack the [Ultra 4IFIR](https://github.com/redraz/Ultra-4ifir/raw/main/Ultra%204IFIR/Ultra%204IFIR.zip) archive onto the card.
 - This will remove all mods for games and homebrew programs but will not affect your games and saves.

 ## Usage
-To change stages/settings:
+**To change stages/settings:**
-1. Open the Tesla menu (L+R+Up) - now replaced with `Ultrahand`, press Right to access plugins.
-Enter `Ultra Tuner`, choose your console, `Mariko` or `Erista`, and press B.
+1. Open the Tesla menu (L+R+Up) - now replaced with `Uberhand`, press Right to access plugins.
+Enter `Ultra`, choose your console, `Mariko` or `Erista`, and press B.
-2. All further configurations will happen this way: enter the desired menu, select the necessary setting, and press B to go back.
-The menu items will update, and new menus will appear on the main page.
-3. Enter `Ultra Tuner` again; it has updated, and we have access to new items.
-Choose `Create Backup`, ~~then select `Initialization Ultra`, and go back a couple of times by pressing B.~~ At this point, we go straight to the following points.
+2. Enter `Ultra` again; it has updated, and we have access to new items.
-4. Now you are free to customize the system as you wish, or choose from the list of presets offered, whether from Cooler presets or from me.
+3. Now you are free to customize the system as you wish, or choose from the list of presets offered, whether from Cooler presets or from me.
-5. After completing the configuration, go back to `Ultra Tuner` and choose `Complete Tuning`; this will clear unnecessary menu items and restart the console.
+4. After completing the configuration, go to `Ultra` - `Tuner` - `Complete`, this will restart the console.
-6. If you went too far with overclocking/stages, and your console fails to boot - simply enter `Hekate` and select booting in `Safe Mode`; unlike `Semi Stock`, the "safe mode" doesn't load the overclocking loader.kip, so you can boot into it without any issues and restore a backup/set the base stage.
+5. If you went too far with overclocking/stages, and your console fails to boot - simply enter `Hekate` and select booting in `Safe Mode`; unlike `Semi Stock`, the "safe mode" doesn't load the overclocking loader.kip, so you can boot into it without any issues and restore a backup/set the base stage.

 ### Preset description
 In brackets, values for Erista